parryc/thevoid/templates/leflan/language_lithuanian.md

 : Indicates with what the action is done.
 May be translated as "with", "by" (for transportation), or "along" (when discussing actions across surfaces, such as "along the road").
 Some verbs also mark the object with INS, such as `tikėti:to believe in`.

 LOC
 : Marks the location an action takes place.
 When a living being is marked with LOC, it means "inside of".
+In casual speech/writing, the final _-e_ is dropped/not written.

 VOC
 : Used when calling out to a person, or poetically, to objects.
 It is always surrounded by commas (barring a left or right comma when at the beginning or end of a sentence).